gauntface/gaunt.dev/content/blog/2009/07/05/openmic-2.md

 ---
 title: "OpenMIC #2"
-excerpt: "openMIC - An event held in Bristol and Bath for mobile techies to meet up and share ideas, problems and thoughts."
+description: "openMIC - An event held in Bristol and Bath for mobile techies to meet up and share ideas, problems and thoughts."
 mainImage: "/images/blog/2014/06/30/3721771714-ce70ee1362-o.jpg"
 primaryColor: "#4c6594"
 date: "2009-07-05T14:46:29-07:00"